Nuclear chain reaction: Nuclear weapons

 Once the mass of fuel is prompt supercritical, the power increases exponentially.
 However, the exponential power increase cannot continue for long since k decreases when the amount of fission material that is left decreases (i.e. it is consumed by fissions).
 Also, the geometry and density are expected to change during detonation since the remaining fission material is torn apart from the explosion.

 Predetonation

-Detonation of a nuclear weapon involves bringing fissile material into its optimal supercritical state very rapidly.
+Detonation of a nuclear weapon involves bringing fissile material into its optimal supercritical state very rapidly (about one microsecond, or one-millionth of a second).
 During part of this process, the assembly is supercritical, but not yet in an optimal state for a chain reaction.
 Free neutrons, in particular from spontaneous fissions, can cause the device to undergo a preliminary chain reaction that destroys the fissile material before it is ready to produce a large explosion, which is known as predetonation.

-To keep the probability of predetonation low, the duration of the non-optimal assembly period is minimized and fissile and other materials are used that have low spontaneous fission rates.
+To keep the probability of predetonation low, the duration of the non-optimal assembly period is minimized, and fissile and other materials are used that have low spontaneous fission rates.
 In fact, the combination of materials has to be such that it is unlikely that there is even a single spontaneous fission during the period of supercritical assembly.
-In particular, the gun method cannot be used with plutonium (see nuclear weapon design).
+In particular, the gun method cannot be used with plutonium.